IVSoftware/IVSoftware.Portable.Threading/README.md

 The power of this deceptively simple approach stems from features of the design:

-**First,** listeners for the `Awaited` event are ephemeral, typically existing only for the duration of a single test.
+**First:** Listeners for the `Awaited` event are ephemeral, typically existing only for the duration of a single test.

 ```csharp
 using IVSoftware.Portable.Threading;